 On November 15 ABC Ltd carries out some earth moving works for customer XYZ and is paid $10,000 in cash at the end of the contract.
 In the accounting equation the the business would see and inflow of economic benefits on the right side under revenue and because it received cash would record the increase in the bank account as an increase in assets:

 ABC Ltd would then make the following accounting entry:

 Let us say that instead of receiving cash at the end of the day from customer XYZ, our firm ABC Ltd allows them 15 days to pay the account.
 ABC Ltd would make the following entry in their accounting system for the work performed (don’t worry about the accounting entry for when the cash is received, we will cover that under the debtors tutorial).

 In the accounting equation the you will notice the impacts are in effect the same.
 The reason being cash and debtors are both assets on the left side and revenue on right side doesn’t care what asset account the $10,000 is allocated to.

 ABC Ltd would then go ahead and record the the transaction in its accounts as:

-And that brings us to the end of our article on how we define revenue in accounting terms, how it impacts the accounting equation and how we would record the revenue earned.
-We mentioned that whether cash is received or a debtor is raised at the time the revenue is earned looks pretty much the same in the accounting equation.
+And that brings us to the end of our article on how we define revenue in accounting terms, how it impacts the accounting equation and how we would record the journal entries.
+We mentioned that whether cash is received or a debtor is raised at the time the income is earned looks pretty much the same in the accounting equation.
 The left side or debit is either being record under bank (for cash received) or debtors (for revenue on credit).